 2012 Income and Tax Information

-You and your parent(s) (or spouse) can access 2012 IRS tax return information to complete your 2013-2014 FAFSA using the IRS Data Retrieval Tool.
+You and your parent(s) (or spouse) can access 2013 IRS tax return information to complete your 2014-2015 FAFSA using the IRS Data Retrieval Tool.
 If you are eligible, we highly recommend using the tool for several reasons.
 1) It's the easiest way to provide your tax data, 2) It's the best way of ensuring that your FAFSA has accurate tax information, and 3) You won't need to provide a copy of your or your parents' tax returns if you are selected for verification.